SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 ## Scraping metrics

 This section describes how to scrape metrics from your applications.
-Several scenarios has been covered:
+The following scenarios are covered:

 - [Application metrics are exposed (one endpoint scenario)](#application-metrics-are-exposed-one-endpoint-scenario)
 - [Application metrics are exposed (multiple enpoints scenario)](#application-metrics-are-exposed-multiple-enpoints-scenario)